 In addition to courses, Mindfulness First offers a mentorship and a group program to support educators.

-Spotlight Fact: Mindfulness First hosts free virtual Mindful Parties anyone can attend, where participants learn about different types of mindfulness, take part in activities, and more.
+Spotlight Fact: Mindfulness First hosts virtual Mindful Parties anyone can attend, where participants learn about different types of mindfulness, take part in activities, and more.
+To support their efforts in schools, they also offer an online Intro to Mindfulness course anyone can enroll in.
 Learn more on their site, or text MINDFUL to 602-603-0335.

 How to Take Mindfulness First Online Courses